adambard/learnxinyminutes-docs/cmake.html.markdown

 CMake is a cross-platform, open-source build system.
 This tool will allow you to test, compile and create packages of your source code.

-The problem that CMake tries to solve it's the problem of Makefiles and Autoconfigure on cross-platform (different make interpreters have different command) and the ease-of-use on linking 3rd party libraries.
+The problem that CMake tries to solve is the problem of Makefiles and Autoconfigure on cross-platforms (different make interpreters have different command) and the ease-of-use on linking 3rd party libraries.

-CMake is an extensible, open-source system that manages the build process in an operating system and in a compiler-independent manner.
+CMake is an extensible, open-source system that manages the build process in an operating system and compiler-independent manner.
 Unlike many cross-platform systems, CMake is designed to be used in conjunction with the native build environment.
 Simple configuration files placed in each source directory (called CMakeLists.txt files) are used to generate standard build